Skip to main content

 • humor

-• “The dialogue for the characters is really well written; I feel like the devs did a great job conveying different emotions, and some of the dialogue is pretty funny.”
+• “The dialogue for the characters is really well written, with different emotions conveyed, and some of the dialogue is pretty funny.”

-• “A really interesting concept for a game with great worldbuilding, a distinct art style, a very solid sense of humor, and gameplay that makes me distrust everyone I let inside my home.”
+• “A really interesting concept with great worldbuilding, a distinct art style, a solid sense of humor, and gameplay that makes me distrust everyone I let inside my home.”

 • optimization